• There are no suggestions because the search field is empty.

 Mindfulness and being present are crucial keys to living life with intention.
 And intentional living is the pathway to inner peace.
 However, it doesn't mean running off to a tropical forest or taking a month off work.
 Inner peace is achieved by being right within oneself.

-Often, we are ignoring our emotions or using feeling stuffers and trying to stop a rush of emotions that may be inconvenient, overwhelming, or confusing.
+Often, we ignore our emotions or use feeling stuffers and try to stop a rush of emotions that may be inconvenient, overwhelming, or confusing.

 People ask me daily: “Why can’t I be patient with my child?”
 [Because you’re not.] or “I earn great money.
 Why can’t I just be happy with my job?”
 [Because you’re not.] or “Why can’t I control my temper?”
 [Because you don’t.]